-Illustrator and macOS have been around for many years, so system compatibility can get confusing; however, this list and an open-source shell script will fix you right up.
+Illustrator and macOS have been around for many years, so system compatibility can get confusing; however, this list and very minor modifications to Xcode will fix you up.

-It is worth noting that only the older macOS SDKs are required to develop for older versions of Illustrator (not e.g. the older compilers or linkers); if you'd like to manually modify Xcode 12-15 to compile for all versions of Illustrator, simply extract the MacOSX10.14.sdk, MacOSX10.15.sdk, and MacOSX11.x.sdk folders from each older version of Xcode and copy them into the Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs folder of Xcode 12-15, and modify the associated Info.plist file there to remove the "MinimumSDKVersion" entry.
+Only the older macOS SDKs are required to develop for older versions of Illustrator in Xcode 16 (not e.g. the older compilers or linkers); if you'd like to modify Xcode 12-16 to compile for all versions of Illustrator, simply extract the MacOSX10.14.sdk, MacOSX10.15.sdk, and MacOSX11.3.sdk folders from each older version of Xcode and copy them into the Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs folder of Xcode 12-16, and modify the associated Info.plist file there to remove the "MinimumSDKVersion" entry.

 Microsoft Visual Studio 2022 or above is required to develop Illustrator plug-ins for Windows using CORE.